iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

 ### Accessing Your Node From a Remote Machine

-If you want to access your Wasp node outside your local network, you will need to add your IP to the `webpi.adminWhitelist`.
+If you want to access the Wasp node from outside its local network, you will need to add your public IP to the `webpi.adminWhitelist`.
 You can do so by adding it to your config file, or running the node with the `webapi.adminWhitelist` flag.

 ```bash
 wasp --webapi.adminWhitelist=127.0.0.1,YOUR_IP